 Further details on the Intellectual Property Section programme can be found on the Conference Website: http://www.slsconference.uk/programme

-The Intellectual Property section will meet in the first half of the conference on Tuesday 4th and Wednesday 5th September.
+The Intellectual Property section will meet in the second half of the conference on Thursday 5th and Friday 6th September.

-If you are also interested in delivering a paper or organising a panel, please submit your paper abstract or panel details by 11:59pm UK time on Monday 26th March.
-All abstracts and panel details must be submitted through the Oxford Abstracts conference system which can be accessed using the following link – https://app.oxfordabstracts.com/stages/488/submission – and following the instructions (select ‘Track’ for the relevant subject section).
-If you experience any issues in using Oxford Abstracts, please contact firstname.lastname@example.org.
+If you are interested in delivering a paper or organising a panel, please submit your paper abstract or panel details by 11:59pm UK time on Monday 25th March.
+All abstracts and panel details must be submitted through the Oxford Abstracts conference system which can be accessed using the following link – https://app.oxfordabstracts.com/stages/1028/submission – and following the instructions (select ‘Track’ for the relevant subject section).
+If you experience any issues in using Oxford Abstracts, please contact email@example.com.

-I would welcome proposals for papers and panels on any issue relating to Intellectual Property Law, including those addressing this year’s conference theme – ‘Law in Troubled Times’.
+I would welcome proposals for papers and panels on any issue relating to Intellectual Property Law, including those addressing this year’s conference theme.
+We welcome proposals representing a full range of intellectual perspectives in the subject section, and from those at all stages of their careers.

 Those wishing to present a paper should submit a title and abstract of around 300 words, whilst those wishing to propose a panel should submit a document outlining the theme and rationale for the panel and the names of the proposed speakers (who must have agreed to participate) and their abstracts.
 Sessions are 90 minutes in length and so we recommend panels of three to four speakers, though the conference organisers reserve the right to add speakers to panels in the interests of balance and diversity.